 Today, OOP is a must-have feature in all general-purpose programming languages.
 Even FP-based languages such as F# directly support OOP features, such as classes or inheritance.
 A good example is JavaScript, which did not incorporate standard features such as classes or inheritance right away but added them in more recent revisions.

 As we have discovered, the two programming approaches are different enough to justify using both when applicable.
 So how do you choose between them?
-Here are some of the arguments.
+Let’s look at some some of the arguments.

-As already discussed, both approaches have their benefits and pitfalls.
-Computer science professor Norman Ramsey offered a useful perspective in a well-known Stack Overflow answer.
-He argued that FP excels when all objects are known, but have behavior that may change.
+Computer science professor Norman Ramsey offered a useful perspective on the functional programming vs OOP debate in a well-known Stack Overflow answer.
+He argued that FP excels when all objects are known but have behavior that may change.
 In contrast, OOP is great when the behaviors are known, but the actual data types may change.

 Developers who love OOP may dismiss some of the FP benefits for trade-offs like performance or simplicity.
 Why copy all of an object’s fields into a new object when you only want to change a single field?
 Why should an array with a million elements require a copy to set a single element?
-Of course, there are some patterns you could use to avoid making a copy, but then you need specialized data structures again.
-The level of indirection here can be baffling compared to the direct approach developers have used for ages independently of OOP.
+The level of indirection can be baffling compared to the direct approach developers have used independently of OOP.

 While there are some pretty stark contrasts between these approaches, they can also be complementary.
 There is no law that forbids using classes in a software application.
 There is also no law saying that the application’s general state should be mutable.